turingschool/backend_mod_1_prework/section1/README.md

 Visit the [Turing Terminal](https://learn-terminal.turing.io/) and read through the Learn section as needed.
 Explore the Playground as needed.

-👩‍💻 Complete all three Challenges.
+👩‍💻 Complete all three Challenges. - This has been completed as of 5/30/2021 @ 2:54pm MST

 ### Making Things, Navigating